What is a digital piano?

 Can I wear headphones to practice?

 Yes.
 When you plug headphones into a digital piano the speakers are disabled so only you can hear the sound.
 This is ideal for practicing late at night or when you don’t want to disturb anyone.
 Note: The standard jack socket for headphones is 6.35mm. iPhone headphone plugs are 3.5mm so you would need an adaptor.
-Most of our digital pianos come with headphones and the adaptor anyway.

 Why do digital piano prices vary so much?

-The price of a digital piano depends on a number of factors, for example whether the keys are plastic or wooden, whether the speakers are big or small, the amount of extra features it has like rhythms and backings or multi track recordings.
+The price of a piano depends on a number of factors, for example whether the keys are plastic or wooden, whether the speakers are big or small, the amount of extra features it has like rhythms and backings or multi track recordings.
 The cabinet design and finish is a factor too.
 Small portable pianos tend to be cheaper than the more traditional looking non-portable ones.
 This digital piano guide is designed to help you spend as much as you need on the right instrument.

 Can I connect my iPhone/iPad?